 Responsible Business Operation

-The Z Holdings Group actively conducts measures to prevent corruptions such as bribery, as well as measures to prevent money laundering.
+The Z Holdings Group establishes the Z Holdings Group Code of Conduct to be observed by all officers and employees, and actively conducts measures to prevent corruptions such as bribery, as well as measures to prevent money laundering.

 Fully committed to prevent corruptions

 The Z Holdings Group values the importance of aspiring to achieve a safe and sustainable Internet society through the trust entrusted and its harmony with the society.
 In addition, the Z Holdings Group is committed to act with the spirit of fair play and to fulfill its social responsibility.
-To this end, the employees fully understand their expected and required roles, and will pursue efficient corporate activities while maintaining the necessary corporate governance to gain the trust and understanding of our stakeholders.
+To this end, the Z Holdings Group thoroughly notifies and provides online learning on the Z Holdings Anti-Corruption Regulation to its employees, and pursues efficient corporate activities while maintaining the necessary corporate governance to gain the trust and understanding of our stakeholders.

 Policies to prevent money laundering and financing of terrorism, and our commitment

-The Z Holdings Group will not be involved in transactions related to the proceeds derived from illegal acts, transactions that fund terrorists, and transactions with counterparties with whom transaction is prohibited by the government of each country, etc.
+The Z Holdings Group, based on its Basic Policy on Anti-Money Laundering and Anti-Terrorist Financing, will not be involved in transactions related to the proceeds derived from illegal acts, transactions that fund terrorists, and transactions with counterparties with whom transaction is prohibited by the government of each country, etc.

 To this end, the Z Holdings Group has built systems to manage customer identification and reporting of suspicious transactions based on the Act on Prevention of Transfer of Criminal Proceeds, and endeavors to prevent abuse of financial services in organizational crimes.
-Moreover, for services to which the Act on Prevention of Transfer of Criminal Proceeds apply (The Japan Net Bank, PayPay, Yahoo!
-JAPAN Card, YJFX), our countermeasures based on laws and regulations, as well as structures and measures original to our services boost the robustness of our countermeasures against money laundering and terrorist funding.
+Moreover, for Group companies to which the Act on Prevention of Transfer of Criminal Proceeds apply (PayPay Bank, PayPay, YJ Card, LINE Pay, LINE Securities, etc.), we are strengthening our efforts to prevent money laundering and terrorist financing based on the measures required by laws, regulations and guidelines.

-For example, The Japan Net Bank, a group company of the Z Holdings Corporation, verifies identity of a user opening an account by requiring users to submit designated identity verification materials as well as by sending the transaction documents (cash cards, etc.) to the registered address by registered mail.
-Furthermore, The Japan Net Bank strictly confirms the details of the application, and if circumstances so require, requires additional verification materials or denies the opening of the account, etc. In addition, opened accounts are continuously monitored for their transactions by specialized divisions to prevent unauthorized use.
+For example, PayPay Bank, a group company of the Z Holdings Corporation, verifies identity of a user opening an account by requiring users to submit designated identity verification materials as well as by sending the transaction documents (cash cards, etc.) to the registered address by registered mail.
+Furthermore, PayPay Bank strictly confirms the details of the application, and if circumstances so require, requires additional verification materials or denies the opening of the account, etc. In addition, opened accounts are continuously monitored for their transactions by specialized divisions to prevent unauthorized use.

-Periodic audits are conducted for services to which the Act on Prevention of Transfer of Criminal Proceeds apply, to supervise compliance with laws, regulations and internal rules.
+Audits are continuously conducted for Group companies to which the Act on Prevention of Transfer of Criminal Proceeds apply, to ensure the effectiveness of measures to prevent money laundering and terrorist financing.